Northland Instructor Seeks to Change Image of the Plumbing Industry

 “I wanted to learn a specific profession versus continuing with general labor work, which was killing me physically,” Makarim said.
 “So I wanted to get into a trade that I can rely on.
 I had a little experience prior to getting into the program, but I felt I’d be more comfortable if I went through it before jumping into the field.”

 Makarim found a role model and mentor in Hanson.
 As a graduate of Northland, Hanson is in his element on campus and in his classroom.
-His years of on-the-job plumbing and construction expertise, as well as straightforward approach to teaching, draws his students in, leading to above-average graduation rates for the entire program.
+His years of on-the-job plumbing and construction expertise, as well as a straightforward approach to teaching, draws his students in, leading to above-average graduation rates for the entire program.

 “Jack does a really good job of connecting with students and getting them from start to finish,” Huschle said.
 “Students who enroll in his program have amazingly high completion rates.
 He’s a graduate of Northland, so he knows the path these students are on and can relate to them so much better because of it.”